wareya/gammakit/readme.md

     string/array->slice(start, end) (returns sliced string/array)
     dict/set->contains(key) (returns whether it contains the given key)

-Some arrow bindings can mutate the variable they're called on, in addition to returning a value. insert() returns 0.0 (nothing), and remove() returns the element that was removed (except for sets, where it returns 0.0).
+Some arrow bindings can mutate the variable they're called on, in addition to returning a value. insert() returns 0.0 (nothing), and remove() returns the element that was removed (except for sets, where it returns 0.0, the default return value for functions that return nothing).

     string/array/dict->insert(index/key, val)
     set->insert(val)